Zum Inhalt springen

 With AI: The agent accesses a supplier database with historical performance data: delivery reliability, complaint rate, price history, communication speed.
 Additionally, it enriches external data — credit ratings from Creditreform, certification status, ESG scores.

 For supplier selection, the agent uses a weighted scoring model based on machine learning.
-The model learns from past procurement decisions and their outcomes: which supplier delivered the best combination of price, quality, and delivery reliability for similar items?
+The model learns from past procurement decisions and their outcomes.
+Specifically, it identifies which supplier delivered the best combination of price, quality, and delivery reliability for similar items.

-Real-world example: Keelvar automates supplier selection and tactical sourcing for companies like Coca-Cola and Siemens.
-Result: up to 90% reduction in manual effort and 10–25% cost savings per RFQ.
+Real-world example: According to Keelvar, their platform automates supplier selection and tactical sourcing for companies like Coca-Cola and Siemens.
+The results are significant: up to 90% less manual effort and 10–25% cost savings per RFQ.

 Step 4: Automatic Purchase Order Generation

 Manual process: After supplier selection, the buyer manually creates the purchase order in the ERP system.
-They type in positions, quantities, prices, and delivery addresses.
-Per order: 10–15 minutes.
-Typos in quantities or article numbers are common.
+They type in line items, quantities, prices, and delivery addresses.
+Each order takes 10–15 minutes.
+Typos in quantities or article numbers are a common source of errors.

 With AI: The agent creates the purchase order automatically in the ERP system — via the SAP OData API, Microsoft Dynamics Dataverse Web API, or Oracle REST API.
 All data from the quote comparison flows directly into the order proposal: supplier, line items, quantities, prices, terms.